doitsuui/doitsuui/README.md

-recommended read [this](https://pureblack.straw.page/importance) before you friend me
+recommended to read [this](https://pureblack.straw.page/importance) before you friend me